samhh/dotfiles/README.md

 ## History

 I used to use Arch and macOS, as well as run a custom XMonad config.
 Those configs are preserved in this repo's commit history.
+Arch/XMonad specifically is available at `nixos~1`.